 Veterans who are denied disability benefits by the Department of Veterans Affairs (VA) or are given a disability rating that is too low to accurately reflect their disability have the option to appeal the VA’s decision.
 Unfortunately, the VA has built a complicated structure, and many Veterans get confused among the different appeal options and deadlines that can affect their claim.
-To overcome the hurdles, Veterans often benefit from the assistance of an experienced VA disability attorney in appealing their claim.
+To overcome the hurdles, Veterans often benefit from the assistance of an experienced VA disability Claim Agent in appealing their claim.

 Keep reading to learn more about the possible appeal lanes Veterans have when appealing their VA claim(s).